SR-LIO: LiDAR-Inertial Odometry with Sweep Reconstruction: Related Work

 \section{Related Work}

-\textbf{LiDAR-Only Odometry.} LiDAR-based odometry systems \cite{zhang2014loam, zhang2017low, shan2018lego, wang2020intensity, deschaud2018imls, dellenbach2022ct, behley2018efficient} rely on geometric information contained in LiDAR point clouds for tracking, and constantly register the new point cloud to the map.
+\textbf{LiDAR-Only Odometry.} LiDAR-based odometry systems \cite{zhang2014loam, zhang2017low, shan2018lego, behley2018efficient, wang2021f, deschaud2018imls, dellenbach2022ct} rely on geometric information contained in LiDAR point clouds for tracking, and constantly register the new point cloud to the map.
 LOAM \cite{zhang2014loam, zhang2017low} is the most classical LiDAR odometry, which mainly consists of three steps: 1) Extracting edge and surface features from raw point clouds; 2) Performing sweep-to-sweep pose estimation; 3) Performing sweep-to-map pose optimization and utilizing the optimized pose to register point clouds to the map.
 However, due to huge number of 3D point clouds to be processed, the output frequency of LOAM is low.
 On the basis of LOAM, LeGO-LOAM \cite{shan2018lego} proposes to group raw point clouds into several clusters, and removes clusters with weak geometric structure information to reduce computation.
 However, accurately removing clusters with weak geometry is a nontrivial task, and incorrect removal of useful clusters would degrade the accuracy and robustness of pose estimation.
 SuMa \cite{behley2018efficient} proposes to represent the map via a surfel-based representation that aggregates information from point clouds.
 However, GPU acceleration is necessary for SuMa to achieve real-time performance, and the pose estimation accuracy of SuMa is not better than systems based on the framework of LOAM.
-Fast-LOAM eliminates the sweep-to-map pose optimization module and only retains the sweep-to-sweep pose estimation module.
-This operation greatly reduces the computational burden, however, the accuracy of pose estimation is sacrificed.
-In \cite{wang2020intensity}, authors propose intensity scan context (ISC) to improve the performance of loop detection based on Fast-LOAM.
-IMLS-LOAM \cite{deschaud2018imls} proposes an IMLS pose solution algorithm to replace conventional transport ICP.
+Fast-LOAM \cite{wang2021f} eliminates the sweep-to-sweep pose estimation module and only retains the sweep-to-map pose estimation module.
+Meanwhile, Fast-LOAM utilized analytic derivative instead of automatic derivation to speed up the Ceres Solver \cite{Agarwal_Ceres_Solver_2022}.
+IMLS-LOAM \cite{deschaud2018imls} proposes an IMLS pose solution algorithm to replace conventional ICP.
 However, large computational cost of IMLS makes IMLS-LOAM impossible to run in real time.
-On the basis of IMLS-LOAM, CT-ICP \cite{dellenbach2022ct} proposes that it is necessary to estimate the state of two moments in each sweep: 1) at the beginning time of the sweep, and 2) at the end time of the sweep.
-By this way, the state at any time during this sweep can be expressed as a function of the state at the beginning time and the state at the end time.
-Compared with the previous scheme \cite{zhang2014loam, zhang2017low, shan2018lego, wang2020intensity, deschaud2018imls, behley2018efficient} of representing the state of a sweep by the state only at beginning time or end time, CT-ICP is more realistic and meanwhile achieves superior performance.
+CT-ICP \cite{dellenbach2022ct} is the first open-sourced elastic LiDAR odometry framework, where the state at the beginning of current sweep and the state at the end of current sweep are variables to be optimized, and a logical constraint is added to make the beginning state approaches to the end state of last sweep.
+This sweep expression enables to perform pose estimation and the distortion calibration simultaneously.
+However, an inappropriate weight of logical constraint would result in serious inconsistency of estimated trajectory.